 School Zone Safety for Child Pedestrians

 An estimated 54 million school-aged children walk or bike to school each year.
-Although school zones are designed and designated to keep small pedestrians safe, children are still at risk of injury causing and potentially fatal collisions with motor vehicles.
-School zones are busy areas, especially during afternoon and early morning rush hours.
+Although school zones are designed and designated to keep small pedestrians safe, children are still at risk of injury-causing and potentially fatal collisions with motor vehicles.
+School zones are busy areas, especially during the afternoon and early morning rush hours.
 Whether you’re running late for work or just trying to get through the morning commute.
 Always observe and obey posted school zone speed limits and be on the lookout for children.
-Expect to see children getting on and off school buses, walking to school, bicycling to school and even being dropped off and picked up by parents and caregivers at various destinations.
+Expect to see children getting on and off school buses, walking to school, bicycling to school, and even being dropped off and picked up by parents and caregivers at various destinations.

 School Zone Safety Tips for Motorists

-- When driving in neighborhoods with bus stops, schools and school zones; always watch out for children walking or bicycling to school.
+- When driving in neighborhoods with bus stops, schools, and school zones; always watch out for children walking or bicycling to school.

 - Expect children to be everywhere, not just in the crosswalks.